BCWF-Wetlands/WESP_Sample_Draw/README.md

 \# WESP_Sample_Draw

-    Takes a csv or excel file of wetlands, where each row is a wetland with attributes describing its flow characteristics, type of adjacent land cover, disturbance, and other sample selection criteria.
+    Takes a csv file of wetlands, where each row is a wetland with attributes describing its flow characteristics, type of adjacent land cover, disturbance, and other sample selection criteria.
 A report card is generated identifying how many wetlands are in each attribute category.
 A sample draw can be generated based on the sampling requirement described by the wetland's attributes.

+    File can include already sampled wetlands such that the requirements that they met can be tracked on the score card and considered in subsequent sample draw.

 \#\#\# Usage